-Norton St Philip is a pretty and historic village in Somerset, just a short bus or car journey from Bath.
-In the seventeenth century the village was the site of a battle during the Monmouth Rebellion.
+Norton St Philip is an attractive historic village in Somerset, just a short bus or car journey from Bath.
+In the seventeenth century the village was the site of a battle during the Monmouth Rebellion (more on this below).
 Nowadays it is a pleasant place to wander, and to enjoy a meal in one of the village’s two historic pubs.

-It’s worth spending half an hour exploring the village’s few streets.
-There are interesting old cottages and terraces dating back to various eras, some pleasantly secretive and imposing gateways and a Tudor dovecote.
-The village church, which forms part of a very attractive view from the garden of the George, contains some interesting early tombs.
+It’s worth spending half an hour exploring the village’s few streets, and admiring its many handsome historic cottages and terraces.
+The village church, which forms part of the attractive view from the garden of the George, contains some interesting early tombs.
 Between the High Street and church lies Church Mead, a large green used for village fairs and cricket.
 The green, and a small children’s playground, can be reached down the winding alley next to the George.

 Accommodation in Norton St Philip

-If you want to spend a night or two in the countryside outside Bath, there are a few options in Norton St Philip.
-The George Inn offers plenty of historic atmosphere.
-The Plaine is a picturesque guesthouse and it is even possible to stay in a castle nearby: Bath Lodge Castle.
+If you want to spend a night or two in the countryside outside Bath, there are a few options in Norton St Philip and close by.

 - The George Inn – the most obvious, and atmospheric, place to stay is the famous inn.
 It has individual, historic bedrooms in the inn itself (including two with four-poster beds) and in the 16th-century guest house opposite, The Plaine.